 I wandered around the terminal a little more, but there really wasn’t anything going on.

 So, it’s 645pm, the door is open and here we go.
 Me and my roll aboard backpack are tromping down the jetway and onboard.
 Past first class with its sixteen inviting looking leather seats and into coach.
 Wow!
 Alaska has changed its interior!
 The seats, I notice are all leather.
-I wonder if only the new 737s have leather seats, or have they also changed the seats on the 737-400s and MD-80s to leather?
+I wonder if only the new 737s have leather seats, or have they also changed the seats on the 737-400s and MD

 I had flown Alaska on a number of occasions when I lived in the Los Angeles area, and I don’t remember the seats ever being leather.